Ōkubo Toshimichi

 Ōkubo Toshimichi (大久保 利通; 26 September 1830 – 14 May 1878) was a Japanese statesman and samurai of the Satsuma Domain.
-Regarded as one of the main founders of modern Japan, he was one of the three great nobles who led the Meiji Restoration, alongside Kido Takayoshi and Saigō Takamori (who later rebelled).
+Regarded as one of the main founders of modern Japan, he was one of the "Three Great Nobles" who led the Meiji Restoration in 1868, alongside Kido Takayoshi and Saigō Takamori.
+His policies, often characterized by realism and a focus on national strength (fukoku kyōhei), has led some historians to compare his role in Japan to that of Otto von Bismarck in Prussia.

-Beginning his career as a low-ranking retainer in Satsuma, Ōkubo became a central figure in the movement to overthrow the Tokugawa shogunate.
-Following the restoration of imperial rule in 1868, he became a prominent leader in the new Meiji government.
+Beginning his career as a low-ranking retainer in Satsuma, Ōkubo became a central figure in the movement to overthrow the Tokugawa shogunate, and following the restoration of imperial rule became a prominent leader in the new Meiji government.
 As a junior councilor and later in key ministerial posts, he was a principal architect of the new state, driving reforms that dismantled the old feudal structure.
 His most significant achievement in this period was the abolition of the han system in 1871, which centralized the country under the Tokyo government.

 Ōkubo served as a vice-ambassador on the Iwakura Mission (1871–1873), touring the United States and Europe.
 The experience reinforced his belief that Japan must prioritize internal modernization before engaging in foreign ventures.
-Following his return, he successfully opposed a proposed invasion of Korea (Seikanron) in October 1873, thereby leading to a political split with his former ally Saigō Takamori.
-Upon being named Home Minister in November 1873, Ōkubo consolidated power to become the dominant figure within the Meiji oligarchy.
-Thereafter, he oversaw a state-led industrialization drive within Japan and suppressed several samurai uprisings against the central government.
+Following his return, he successfully opposed a proposed invasion of Korea (Seikanron) in October 1873, thereby leading to a political split with his former ally Takamori.
+Upon being named Home Minister in November 1873, Ōkubo consolidated power to become the dominant figure within the Meiji oligarchy. Ōkubo then focused on a state-led industrialization drive and suppressed several samurai uprisings that challenged the central government, including the Saga and Satsuma Rebellions.

 In 1878, Ōkubo was assassinated by a group of disaffected samurai who accused him of tyranny.
 While controversial for his authoritarian methods, Ōkubo is remembered for his political shrewdness and unwavering vision.
 His leadership during the turbulent early Meiji period was instrumental in transforming Japan from a feudal country into a modern, industrialised nation-state.